phillipbarron/profile/README.md

 ## SSH

-Sets up your ssh config to allow access to BBC deployed stuff
+Sets up your ssh config to allow access to BBC deployed stuff - sets key in Cosmos, writes your SSH key to GitHub & sets proxy SSH settings

 ## Cosmos tooling